 A component is an instance of a metadata type in the Metadata API.
-For example, CustomObject is a metadata type for custom objects, and the MyCustomObject\c component is an instance of a custom object.
-A component is described in an XML file and it can be deployed or retrieved using the Metadata API, or tools built on top of it, such as the Force.com IDE or the Force.com Migration Tool.
+For example, CustomObject is a metadata type for custom objects, and the MyCustomObject_c component is an instance of a custom object.
+A component is described in an XML file and it can be deployed or retrieved using the Metadata API, or tools built on top of it, such as the Force.com IDE or the Ant Migration Tool.